ThatFatKidsMom/Avatar-Prop/README.md

 [MIT](https://github.com/ThatFatKidsMom/Avatar-Prop/blob/main/LICENSE)

 ## **Contact**
-If you need help with something you can message me on discord at ThatFatKidsMom#6462
+If you need help with something you can message me on discord at ThatFatKidsMom